stschulte/puppet-hpom/README.md

 The provider uses the `ovconfget` and `ovconfchg` binaries to change the agent's config

+### om\_dbspi\_database

+If you use the database SPI from HP to monitor your database instances you can now use this type to configure the DB-SPI.

+The DB SPI uses a local configuration file on your database host.
+This file lists all your different database instances, the type of the database, information on how to connect to your database, the location of the alert logfile and possible custom filters.
+A filter is always applied to one specific metric and basically extends the sql query of the metric with a custom sql-where-statement.

+The configuration can now be described as the following

+    om_dbspi_database { 'TEST01':
+      ensure   => present,
+      type     => oracle,
+      home     => '/u01/app/oracle/product/11.2.0/dbhome_1',
+      logfile  => '/u01/app/oracle/diag/rdbms/test01/TEST01/trace/alert_TEST01.log,
+      connect  => 'user/password@host:1521/TEST01',
+      filter   => [
+        '16:tablespace_name not in (select tablespace_name from dba_tablespaces where contents = \'UNDO\')',
+        '206:tablespace_name not in (select tablespace_name from dba_tablespaces where contents = \'UNDO\')',
+      ]
+    }

+What now happens is that `dbspicfg -e` is executed which will list the current configuration and the output is parsed by a very limited parser.
+If a resource is out of sync and has changed, puppet will write out the new configuration to a temporarily created file.
+After that `dbspicfg -i` is executed and the file is passed as stdin.
+Puppet will then remove the file again as it most likely contains passwords in plaintext.

+Be aware that the parser may not be able to parse all statements of your current configuration.
+As a result puppet may silently remove these statements when creating a new configuration!
+So please test the new type on a test machine first or, even better, extend the integration tests with a configuration file that is used in your environment.

 Links
 -----
 * about the OVO API: http://www.blue-elephant-systems.com/content/view/294/314/